hannehaugland/rock_paper_scissors/README.md

 # rock_paper_scissors
-a simple rock, paper, scissors game with GUI in python
+a simple rock, paper, scissors game in python using the random-library for computers choice.